Lauren Salzman skiing

 Integration · Self-Esteem · Relationships

-I help people develop a steady internal center so their decisions, relationships, and self-esteem are no longer organized around fear, self-doubt, or instability.
-This work is grounded in interpersonal neurobiology, attachment science, and self-esteem theory — and it is practical, cumulative, and real.
+I help people develop a steady internal center — so their decisions, relationships, and sense of self are no longer organized around fear, self-doubt, or instability.
+This work is grounded in interpersonal neurobiology, attachment science, and self-esteem theory.

-A 12-week course on self-esteem, identity, and relationships — structured, cumulative, and grounded in the Centered Self Framework.
+A 12-week course on self-esteem, identity, and building a stable internal center — structured, cumulative, grounded in the Centered Self Framework.

 One-on-one sessions for shifting long-standing patterns and strengthening the internal foundation shaping your life, decisions, and relationships.

-Ongoing writing on self-esteem, attachment, identity, and what it means to build a more centered sense of self in modern life.
+Ongoing writing on self-esteem, attachment, identity, and what it means to build a more centered sense of self in real life.

 Lauren Salzman